CarlZeidler/Portfolio/Backup/Readme.md

 <br>
 ![BackupTitle](/Assets/BackupTitle.png)
 <br>
-Backup was the first non-jam group project I worked on.
-It's a 2D platformer where you play as a robot hacking into a server.
+Backup is a 2D platformer where you play as a robot hacking into a server.
 You continously create backups (checkpoints) of yourself that you can revert to at any time in order to bypass obstacles and get around hazards.<br>
 ## My main contributions
 ### The laser
 In order to simplify level creation, the laser needed to have an easily modifiable length.
 Initially, this meant that it would take use two different points and use a line renderer to create the laser graphic and collider inbetween them.
 This was later expanded upon to raycast forward until it hit a surface to then use the raycast hit when creating the line, meaning it was possible to block